When I received an email asking if I’d be willing to have a conversation with a sex worker on Honest Discourse, I wrote back “Why me?”

 - We are accountable to God for every thought, word, and action.

-- Sin can suppress people’s consciences so that they no longer experience guilt.
+- Sin can suppress people’s consciences so they no longer experience guilt.

 Here’s how you can help partner with me in this important gospel work.

-- Would you join me in praying for Alice?
-(After our conversations, I sent her care package: a note, chocolate bar, Bible, and book The Love of Loves in the Song of Songs by Philip Ryken.)
+- Pray for Alice.
+(After our conversations, I sent her a care package: a note, chocolate bar, Bible, and The Love of Loves in the Song of Songs book by Philip Ryken.)
 During our convo, I asked if she would commit to reading Jesus’ words for herself, and she said she would.
-Would you pray that she would indeed, and that the Spirit would work repentance and faith in Christ in her?
+Would you pray she really would, and that the Spirit would give her the gift of repentance and faith in Christ?

-- Would you leave a positive review of the podcast on Apple podcasts?
+- Leave a positive review on Apple podcasts.
 That will help this podcast get more exposure.

-- Would you share this podcast with someone, whether Christian or non-Christian?
+- Share this podcast with someone, Christian or non-Christian.
 Here’s a video teaser if you prefer sending that to someone.

 I’d love to hear from you after you listen.
 What stood out to you?
 Also, which comes easier for you in conversations with people who don’t know Jesus?
 Grace or truth?
 Love or boldness?

 - If you enjoyed this post, check out 10 Tips for Interacting with an Athiest.

 - Full disclosure: I’ll make a few pennies if you purchase any Amazon products I linked to in this post.